-Will Fredette walked into a conversation that included radio personality Jeff Morad of WEQX.
+Will Fredette of El Modernist walked into a conversation that included radio personality Jeff Morad of WEQX.
 The radio station just concluded the second round of its annual battle of the bands competition.
 It pits four bands against one another to determine who opens Pearlpalooza, a large all-day block party in the middle of Albany.
 On this night it looked like Fredette’s band wasn’t going to be it.
 His band lost, earning first runner-up honors to Dooojj.

 Fredette extended a hand and thanked Morad for the opportunity to play.
 His El Modernists had just played a tight set.
 Despite the short 20 minutes, the four came out hot.
 They got the Friday night crowd on their feet with a lively punk act that contrasted against the popular jam and garageband sound across the scene.
 If he was dejected by the loss, he didn’t show it.
 The kid’s toothful grin made it look like he just earned the job.

 “Nice burp you had there,” Morad said, complimenting Fredette for appearing loose enough on stage to let out a belch into the mic.
 The lead singer admitted to downing a drink just prior to taking the stage.
 He felt the air bubble crawling back up from his gut as he was introducing the band to the crowd.
 He laughed as he later explained what was a pending dilemma in his mind.
 Should he back away or just own it?

 He shrugged it off.
 “I had to own it,” he said.

 El Modernist came out with, not so much a devil may care attitude, but more of an affable and earnest personality between them.
 Afterall, the band wasn’t supposed to be there.
 The collection of bands playing in this year’s competition included recognizable names.
 Acts that had CDs to sell at their merchandise table in the back of Jupiter Hall.
 The four of them just formed as a band.
 They only played their first gig together on St. Patrick’s Day five months before.